Notre Dame-Cathedral Latin School: Background

 A new performing arts center has been named after Pat and Janet O'Brien after a contribution was received.
 The Pat and Janet O'Brien Center for the Performing Arts is now used for school plays and performances.

 On June 19, 2014, a powerful storm with damaging winds tore a part of the main gym's roof off.
 Although the internal side of the roof was intact, an air conditioning unit tore off, causing heavy rain to flood the gym.
 In addition, a gas line was damaged, as well as the bleachers.
 After drying out the floor, it was determined that a new floor would be put in only in the main area (the area where basketball and volleyball are played at.)
 The bleachers were recovered and the gas line was fixed.

 The restoration took nearly 6 months, with the girls' volleyball team (who won the OHSAA volleyball state championship) not playing a single game in their home gym.

+NDCL has begun a new innovation center initiative by their SND Learning commons, with construction slated to begin after the last bell on May 21, 2026; this new innovation center of the school is scheduled to open when the 2026-27 school year begins this fallNDCL begins work on a new innovation center.